bjackman/locali-ci/README.md

 TODOS:

  - Still getting some `cargo stress` failures that need to be debugged.
+ - Shutdown still does not happen cleanly on my kernel repo.
+Probably because:
+   When you cancel a bunch of jobs, a bunch of not-yet-cancelled jobs also suddenly gain their resources and get unblocked and start running.
+So it looks like we just need to respect cancellation more properly.
+In particular cancelled jobs still take owenership of the worktree, check out their revision, and spawn their child process before noticing that they are cancelled.
+   This also seems to mean that if you momentarily create a very large number of to-test commits, all of them get enqueued and we need to check out every single commit before moving ahead.
+ - Bug: I don't see any "Started" statuses in my status render.
+Not sure if this is a status tracking bug or if the system is stuck somehow.
+ - Bug: Test/fix behaviour when range under test is empty.
+ - Bug: Status output doesn't seem to get updated when tested range shrinks?
  - Gather overall status and present it readably somehow to the user.
    - Present status with git DAG view.
  - Store output and artifacts.
 WIP but: